WilliamAnimate/encore/README.md

 - Android (via termux, unrooted?)

-[^1]: IOW, Encore will not consume as much energy or hurt performance.
-It was written on a pretty terrible laptop and performance isn't hurt.
-[^2]: Do not tell me that Encore is slow on Windows. [that's a fault of microsoft.](https://github.com/cmuratori/refterm/blob/main/faq.md).
+[^1]: Do not tell me that Encore is slow on Windows. [that's a fault of microsoft.](https://github.com/cmuratori/refterm/blob/main/faq.md).